carvel-dev/carvel/site/content/kapp-controller/docs/develop/packaging.md

   packageRef:
     # Specifies the name of the package to install (required)
     refName: fluent-bit.vmware.com
-    # Selects version of a package based on constraints provided (optional)
+    # Selects version of a package based on constraints provided (required)
-    # Either version or versionSelection is required.
     versionSelection:
       # Constraint to limit acceptable versions of a package;
       # Latest version satisfying the constraint is chosen;